Fore Biotherapeutics

 Venture Round in 2015

-APR Applied Pharma Research s.a. is a healthcare company based in Balerna, Switzerland, established in 1990.
-It focuses on identifying, developing, manufacturing, and licensing healthcare products across various therapeutic areas, including cancer supportive care, dermatology, pain management, and gynecology.
-The company specializes in creating oral and topical formulations, offering both prescription and consumer healthcare products.
-Its portfolio includes innovative drug delivery systems and applications for acute pain, cough and cold, and more.
-APR also targets specialized therapeutic areas and rare diseases, aiming to address unmet needs through science-driven formulation technology.
-The company maintains a strategic focus on markets in Europe and the United States, as well as emerging markets such as China, Russia, and Latin America.
+APR Applied Pharma Research s.a. is a pharmaceutical company based in Balerna, Switzerland, established in 1990.
+It specializes in the identification, development, manufacturing, and licensing of healthcare products across various therapeutic areas, including cancer supportive care, CNS disorders, dermatology, gynecology, and pain management.
+The company focuses on creating oral and topical formulations, offering a range of prescription and consumer healthcare products such as treatments for acute pain, cough, cold, and more.
+APR's innovative drug delivery systems and science-driven formulation technology enable it to address unmet medical needs, particularly in specialized therapeutic areas and rare diseases.
+With a strategic focus on markets in Europe and the United States, as well as rapidly growing regions like China, Russia, and Latin America, APR aims to improve the lives of patients and empower families through novel approaches to disease management.

 Allena Pharmaceuticals